FriskyDev/Update-ArcDPS/README.md

 or type exit and `Enter`.

 The shortcuts use a relative path to the local folder.
-To move them to your desktop, you will need to either copy the script to your desktop, or place the script in your normal scripts folder and update the shortcut path to the script.
+To move them to your desktop, you will need to either copy the script to your desktop or place the script in your normal scripts folder and update either the shortcut path to the script, or the `Start In` folder.

 The format of the shortcut target command is as shown (this example is for the revert command):